 When you click “Vehicle Details,” you’ll also see the car’s Vehicle Identification Number (VIN), which you’ll want to look up to see the vehicle’s history.
 You can do that for free.

 If that’s some distance, Carvana offers a “Fly and Drive” option.
-The company will subsidize up to $200 of a one-way airfare to one of their machines.
-They pick you up at the airport, take you to your car and then you drive home.
+The company will subsidize up to $200 of a one-way airfare to one of its machines.
+Someone will pick you up at the airport, take you to your car — and then you drive home.

 And again, when you buy a car from Carvana, you have seven days to return it with no questions asked.
 Think of this as your test drive, since there’s not an opportunity for that earlier in the process.

 3. How Do the Prices at Carvana Compare to the Competition?

-To see how the prices at Carvana stack up to the competition, we compared three vehicles of different makes and model years.
+To see how the prices at Carvana stack up to the competition, we compared three vehicles of different makes and model years in June 2020.
 Obviously, these are not the exact same vehicles, so we’ve noted the mileage for each one to account for minor discrepancies.